October 8, 2004

 Elementary School, pero sigue creyendo

-en la que se enteró de su transferencia.
+especialmente la forma en la que se enteró

 En agosto pasado Myers se encontraba